Patrons must abide by the following use policies as set forth by EVMS and Brickell Library:

-Any public client may sign up to use an OPAC workstation (EVMS faculty, staff and students with Novell network accounts may not use these stations and are directed to the stations in the computer lab and classroom); priority of use is given to EVMS community faculty without a Novell network account, area healthcare providers, patients and family members of patients at local area hospitals and students/faculty/staff at local colleges and universities.
+Any public client may sign up to use an OPAC workstation (EVMS faculty, staff and students with EVMS network accounts may not use these stations and are directed to the stations in the computer lab and classroom); priority of use is given to EVMS community faculty without a EVMS network account, area healthcare providers, patients and family members of patients at local area hospitals and students/faculty/staff at local colleges and universities.

 OPAC workstations are to be used only for biomedical or healthcare-related research.
 All other uses are strictly prohibited.
 Accessible biomedical and healthcare-related internet sites are determined in conjunction with the Network Information Center.